moroz/yt-passwords-video/content/script.md

 If you configure `direnv` correctly, it's going to evaluate the `.envrc` file every time you cd into the project directory and it will set your environment variables.
 I won't be going into a detailed explanation on how to set up `direnv` on your machine, but you can read the friendly manual at https://direnv.net.

 Create a file named `.envrc` in the working directory.
 Inside this file, type `export DATABASE_URL=`, and then paste the connection URL.
+Then, set `PGDATABASE` to `goma_dev`.
+Save this file and open a new shell.
 If you have configured `direnv` correctly, it should now display an error message, asking you to run `direnv allow`.
 If you haven't, you can still set the correct environment variables by running `source .envrc` in the shell.
 You can check the value of `DATABASE_URL` by running `echo $DATABASE_URL` in the terminal.
 Remember to prefix the variable name with a dollar sign.
+The `PGDATABASE` variable sets the default database for Postgres, so if you type `psql` now, you should be connected directly to the database `goma_dev`.

 In the `main.go` file, define a function called `MustGetEnv`, taking a string argument and returning a string.
 Read the value of an environment variable using `os.Getenv`.
 If the value is an empty string, log an error message and terminate the program.